-AI for GOOD: Building a Chatbot for FCSN
+AI for Good: Building a Chatbot for FCSN

 Non-profit organizations often lack sufficient staff to respond promptly to the large volume of user inquiries they receive every day, from event schedules and volunteer opportunities to resource guides for families.
 Visitors to their websites frequently find it tedious, time-consuming, and even challenging to locate the information they need across multiple pages and subpages.